-An ongoing allocation funded by TMR and allocated by the Roads and Transport Alliance Board, for capability improvement projects that align to Roads and Transport Alliance priorities and are likely to have statewide application or deliver benefit to more than one RRTG.
+An ongoing allocation, funded by TMR for capability improvement projects that align to Roads and Transport Alliance priorities and are likely to have statewide application or deliver benefit to more than one RRTG.

 State-controlled

 Identified Queensland roads which are managed and operated by the Department of Transport and Main Roads.